South Asian Journalists Association

 The South Asian Journalists Association (SAJA) is a non-profit organization that provides a networking and resource forum for journalists of South Asian origin and journalists covering South Asia or the South Asian Diaspora.
 SAJA's mission also includes acting as a resource to facilitate and promote accurate coverage of South Asia and South Asians in North America.

 Executive Committee and Current Board Members

-SAJA is governed by a 11-member Board of Directors.
+SAJA is governed by a 11-member board of directors.
 Board members are elected to two-year terms by Full Members of SAJA.
 As of January 2022, the Executive Committee members of the Board are:

 The other six members of the Board are:

 Awards Ceremony

 SAJA annually holds an award ceremony to recognize South Asian journalists and students in the U.S. and Canada and honor their excellent achievements as well as coverage of South Asia.
 The Association presents annual awards honoring work in print, broadcast and new media outlets, in categories including Outstanding story on South Asia, Outstanding photograph of South Asia or of South Asians in North America, and Outstanding story on any subject by a South Asian Journalist.

-On October 3, 2020, SAJA awarded two awards to Pulitzer Center Reporting fellows, Kiran Misra.
-Misra received awards for Photography and Race and Diversity Reporting.
-That evening, SAJA also awarded Annie Gowen with the Daniel Pearl Award.
-This award recognizes outstanding reporting on South Asia.
-Gowen was recognized for her journalistic series on the rise in nationalism and treatment of minorities in India.